Funeral Homes near Monson

 Monson Obituaries

-It was reported by Bangor Daily News on April 18th, 2020 that Mary Jane Erickson (Leavitt) perished in Monson, Maine.
+It was noted by Bangor Daily News on April 18th, 2020 that Mary Jane Erickson (Leavitt) perished in Monson, Maine.
 Ms. Erickson was 87 years old.
 Send flowers to share your condolences and honor Mary Jane's life.

 History